Hermann-SW/wireless-control-Eachine-E52-drone/README.md

 #### vertical camera

-Dreml away some plastic allows for vertical camera:<br>
+Dremel away some plastic allows for vertical camera:<br>
+(right click images for full size view in new tab):
 <img src="res/IMG_130718_181251.down.jpg" with=432 height=324>

 E52 drone with vertical camera found lost (white) drone 10m high in group of trees:<br>